numba/numba-examples/README.md

 Each implementation also defines:

   * `name`: Short name of implementation.
 Used in legends, tabs, and other places.
-  * `description`: Longer description of implementation.
+  * `description`: Longer Markdown description of implementation.
 Can be multi-line.
   * `function`: Python function with implementation.
 Note that multiple implementations can be in the same file, or they can be in different files.
   * `requires`: A list of strings indicating resources that are required to run this benchmark.
 If the benchmark runner is not told (with a command line option) that it has the required resources for an implementation, that implementation will be skipped.